akarve/bipsea/README.md

 # How is this useful?

-BIP-85 is the foundation for a next generation password manager that enables you to protect and store a _single_ master secret that can derive _millions of independent, multi-purpose secrets_.
+BIP-85 is the foundation enables you to protect and store a _single_ master secret that can derive _millions of independent, multi-purpose secrets_.

 BIP-85 offers the following benefits:

 * The security of numerous independent passwords with the operational efficiency of a single master password.
 (The master secret can be multi-factor.)
 * Uses Bitcoin's well-tested hierarchical deterministic wallet